Animal Physical Therapist: Job Description and Requirements

 Job Outlook and Salary Information

-Although all of the veterinary and physical therapy careers mentioned in this article are expected to experience a much faster-than-average job growth between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS), the salaries for these jobs vary.
+Job openings for physical therapists, physical therapist assistants and veterinary technicians are expected to experience a much faster-than-average job growth between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS); veterinarians should see average job growth over that same period.
+The salaries for these jobs vary.
 In May 2012, the BLS reported that veterinarians earned a median salary of $84,460, and physical therapists earned a median annual salary of $79,860.
 Veterinary technicians and technologists earned a median of $30,290, while physical therapy assistants made a median of $52,160.

 Related to Animal Physical Therapist: Job Description and Requirements

 - Recently Updated

 A physical therapist (PT) evaluates, diagnoses and treats patients with disorders that limit their abilities to move or...

 An Associate of Science in Physical Therapy Assisting program helps students gain technical skills and a foundation of...

 Learn how to become a physical therapist aide.
 Research education, licensure and experience requirements for starting a career...

 To enter the profession of physical therapy, graduates of an accredited master's degree program must obtain licensure through...